 3. Offer a trial period or project:

 Consider offering candidates a short-term contract or project before making a full-time offer.
 This allows both parties to assess fit and performance.
-Automattic, the company behind WordPress (43% of all websites are built on WordPress), uses a unique hiring process that includes a paid trial project for potential hires.3
+Automattic, the company behind WordPress, uses a unique hiring process that includes a paid trial project for potential hires.3

 4. Involve team members in the hiring process: